teknoman117/kybernetes/README.md

 Kybernetes
 ==========

-Repository containing all the source code for the Kybernetes navigational research platform build by the Robotics Society at UC Merced.
-Note - it will unorganized at first, as we are collating our work and uploading to GitHub over our winter break.
+Contained in this repository is the software for Kybernetes, the Robotics Society at UC Merced's entry into Robomagellan 2012 and 2013.
+However, Kybernetes is meant to be much more than just an entry into robomagellan.
+It is a continuing research project by the Robotics Society into unmanned ground vehicles.
+We are providing our software for whomever may want to use libraries and utilities we created.